 How do I request Gladia enterprise features like SLAs, unlimited concurrency, zero retention, or custom hosting?

-Quick Answer: To request Gladia enterprise features like SLAs, unlimited concurrency, zero data retention, or custom hosting, contact our sales team for an enterprise plan review.
-You can either submit the demo request form or speak with your account manager to upgrade your account and enable these controls.
+Quick Answer: To request Gladia enterprise features like SLAs, unlimited concurrency, zero retention, or custom hosting, you’ll need to talk directly with our sales team via the demo request form or your existing account contact.
+These options are part of our Enterprise tier and are activated on a per-account basis after scoping your traffic, compliance, and hosting needs.

 Frequently Asked Questions

-How do I request Gladia enterprise features such as SLAs, unlimited concurrency, zero retention, or custom hosting?
+How do I request SLAs, unlimited concurrency, zero data retention, or custom hosting from Gladia?

 Expanded Explanation: